Considerations for using Tivoli® Storage Protect

 - An incremental delta table space recovery object is: /database/DBPARTnnn/TSP_DELTA_BACKUP.timestamp.seq_no

 - If you perform an online backup operation and specify the USE TSM option and the INCLUDE LOGS option, a deadlock can occur if the two processes try to write to the same tape drive at the same time.
-If you are using a tape drive as a storage device for logs and backup images, you need to define two separate tape pools for TSM, one for the backup image and one for the archived logs.
+If you are using a tape drive as a storage device for logs and backup images, you need to define two separate tape pools for IBM Storage Protect, one for the backup image and one for the archived logs.

-the following steps on the TSM server:
+must complete the following steps on the IBM Storage Protect server: